shelleyolivia/learn-tutorials/polygon/metamask-with-matic-js.md

 # Example using PoS ERC20 Test Token

-> NOTE: For the mainnet, Ethereum is the root chain and Polygon \(Matic\) Mainnet is the child chain and for the testnet, Goerli is the root chain and Mumbai is the child chain.
-The values in config.json file should be set accordingly.
+NOTE: For the mainnet, Ethereum is the root chain and Polygon \(Matic\) Mainnet is the child chain and for the testnet, Goerli is the root chain and Mumbai is the child chain.
+The values in the `config.json` file should be set accordingly.
 Goerli and Mumbai networks are used as the root and child chain in this tutorial.

->
-> posClientParent\(\) and posClientChild is used to initialize the root and child chain matic.js object for PoS bridge.
-Code snippets mention below under each step can be found in the [tutorial](https://github.com/maticnetwork/pos-plasma-tutorial) repo as well.
+`posClientParent` and `posClientChild` are used to initialize the root and child chain matic.js object for the PoS bridge.
+Code snippets mentioned below under each step can be found in the [tutorial](https://github.com/maticnetwork/pos-plasma-tutorial) repo as well.

 ## Deposit